Eugeni Vidal Tortosa

 - TRAN5115M Sustainable Spatial Planning and Analysis

-- MSc in Data Analytics and Society, University of Leeds
+- PhD and MSc in Data Analytics and Society, University of Leeds

 - MSc in Transport Planning, University of Leeds